gopalkhanal11/stat-545-demo-Gopal/README.md

 Gopal Khanal
 Conservation scientist

-I study ecological systems and their structure.
+Hi, I'm Gopal Khanal, and I am a PhD student at IRES, UBC.
+I study ecological systems and their structure and functions, and how they respond to global change drivers.
- I am Gopal Khanal.